-This Tom Ka Gai, or Thai Coconut Soup, is one of my family’s favorites!
+Tom Ka Gai, or Thai Coconut Soup, is one of my family’s favorite soup recipes!
+This flavorful soup is a Paleo and Whole30 compliant recipe.

 - 3 Tablespoons coconut oil